stanfordnlp/CoreNLP/_pages/other-languages.md

 #### Java

 * [DKPro Core](https://dkpro.github.io/dkpro-core/) is a collection of NLP components, wrapped as **UIMA** components.
-It includes the various Stanford CoreNLP components, and there is a [tutorial](https://dkpro.github.io/dkpro-core/java/recipes/stanfordnlp/) on how to use them as part of the [DKPro Core documentation](https://dkpro.github.io/dkpro-core/documentation/).
+It includes the Stanford CoreNLP components, and there is a [tutorial](https://dkpro.github.io/dkpro-core/java/recipes/stanfordnlp/) on how to use them in the [DKPro Core documentation](https://dkpro.github.io/dkpro-core/documentation/).
 DKPro Core is part of the [DKPro community](https://dkpro.github.io).
 It is well-maintained and our recommended way of using Stanford CoreNLP within UIMA.
-DKPro Core was principally developed by Richard Eckart de Castilho at the Ubiquitous Processing Lab (UKP) at the Technische Universitaet Darmstadt.
+DKPro Core was principally developed by Richard Eckart de Castilho at the Ubiquitous Processing Lab (UKP) at the Technische Universität Darmstadt.
 * [cleartk-stanford-corenlp](https://github.com/ClearTK/cleartk/tree/master/cleartk-stanford-corenlp) is a **UIMA** wrapper for Stanford CoreNLP built by Steven Bethard in the context of the [ClearTK](http://cleartk.github.io/cleartk/) toolkit.
 * A [**Vert.x** module for acccessing Stanford CoreNLP](https://github.com/jonnywray/mod-stanford-corenlp) by Jonny Wray.
 * [Wrapper for each of Stanford's Chinese tools](https://github.com/guokr/stan-cn-nlp) by Mingli Yuan.